Ehrlich Reagent

 Definition: What is Ehrlich Reagent?

-Ehrlich reagent is a reagent containing p-dimethylaminobenzaldehyde (DMAB), which is used to test for indoles and urobilinogen.
+Ehrlich reagent contains p-dimethylaminobenzaldehyde (DMAB), which is used to test for indoles and urobilinogen.
 This reagent is employed for the Ehrlich test, also known as the Ehrlich aldehyde test.
-This test provides a diagnosis of liver diseases, hemolytic processes, occlusion of the common bile duct, and carcinoid syndrome.
+This test diagnoses liver diseases, hemolytic processes, occlusion of the common bile duct, and carcinoid syndrome.
 It is also used as a spot test to detect the presence of compounds like tryptamines (e.g., DMT) and ergoloids (e.g., LSD).
 Ehrlich test is named after Nobel Prize winner Paul Ehrlich, who used it to distinguish typhoid from simple diarrhea [1,2].

 Preparation of Ehrlich Reagent